Coeur d’Alene moves to save Roosevelt Inn, other historic buildings from demolition

 COEUR D’ALENE, Idaho – Buildings on the National Register of Historic Places are safe in Coeur d’Alene through at least Dec.
 17 due to a new City Council moratorium issued Tuesday imposing a temporary moratorium on demolition and exterior alteration permits.

-The moratorium comes after a local campaign to keep the century-old Roosevelt Inn, which is on the Register of Historic Places, from being demolished by a developer to build a residential development.
+The moratorium comes after a local campaign to keep the century-old Roosevelt Inn, which is on the Register of Historic Places, to build a residential development.
 The Inn is on the list of register-listed properties that fall under the moratorium, along with three historic churches and several civic buildings.

 At the June 18 council meeting, Community Planning Director Hilary Paterson’s explanation of the new moratorium featured an image of the Roosevelt Inn as she explained the potential for additional zoning code changes to protect historic buildings.